vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 "The knowledge of a qualified object is possible only through the attribute.
 So, knowing first the 'Sri' who is an 'Akāra' or a 'visheshana', the 'Akāri' or 'visheshya' - the Lord is to be known".

 As 'Sri' is the visheshana' in the latter part (uttara-khanda), She is to be known as a 'visheshana' even in the former part of this manthra (purva-khanda).
 This has been discussed and decided in the section on the examination of the 'Siddhopaya' already.
 There will not be the eventuality of two 'upayas', as the only one 'upaya' is qualified by the 'upaya-visheshanas'.
 The term 'Sri' is explained as having six derivations such as - sited (she is sought); d (she seeks the Lord for the protection of the souls); श्रृणोति (she listens); श्रावयति (she makes the Lord hear); श्रृणाति (she destroys the faults of the आश्रितःs) and श्रीणाति (she fills the world with her virtues).

-316

-Essence of Srimad Rahasyatraya Saram

 Purushakaratra of Goddess Sri -

 She is sought by those who desire to gain spiritual perfection and she is resorting the Lord for saving those who have taken refuge with her.
 She pleads with the Lord for the protection of the sinners, as the mother arguing on behalf of the erring children.
 She is by nature the well-wisher of all, and softens the wrath of the Lord, who is by nature a just punishes, and cause His natural compassion to flow towards them to redeem them from 'samsara'.
 So, here 'Sri' plays the role of a purushakara' on account of her 'vatsalya' natural to a mother.